-Recently Norwegian has opened a base at London Gatwick airport offering the UK flights to the Canary islands, Mediterranean and Scandinavia.
+From Norwegian's base at London Gatwick airport they offer flights from the UK to the Canary Islands, Mediterranean and Scandinavia.

-To book tickets on Norwegian, check prices and flight schedules, please visit the Norwegian web site.
+To book tickets on Norwegian, check prices and flight schedules, please visit Norwegian's website.

 Cheap Flights with Norwegian